-Children place the appropriate Weather Card on the Weather Board for Today's Weather, Our Prediction, and Tomorrow's Weather Forecast.
+A volunteer places the appropriate Weather Card on the Weather Board for Today's Weather, Our Prediction, and Tomorrow's Weather Forecast.

 Introduce the monthly calendar.
 Help the children identify and name the month, day of the week, and date.